macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 # Life Type

 **Note**: Some themes have this option in Player Options instead of Song Options.
-Aslo, may change the options depending on theme.
+Also, may change the options depending on theme.

 Bar: Normal lifebar type.
 Known as "Normal" on _DDR_ series.